bacalhau-project/bacalhau/docker/quick-start/README.md

 # Interestingly, because your bacalhau node is a part of the bootstrap-cluster, you can get info about your job directly from your node, or via the <<<insert dns..name>>>
 <<<<<< I wonder if the devstack turns that oof, or if those docs need more detail too>>>>>>

+## TODO: can get failures from:
+## 07:20:00.35 | INF system/cleanup.go:71 > could not create memory profile error="open /tmp/bacalhau-devstack-mem.prof: permission denied"
+## turned out my file was there and owned by my user, not the container root... (because it's made by the client side - and thus clashes with running it locally...)

 sven@p1:~/src/ipfs/bacalhau/docker/quick-start$ ../../bacalhau describe 6c9068ec-dff9-4273-b4c1-c160bfa29c57
 APIVersion: V1beta1